Topological Quantum Batteries

-Like quantum heat engines, QBs offer a practical platform for incorporating quantum correlations into quantum thermodynamics~\cite{campaioli2018quantum,southwell2008quantum,PhysRevResearch.4.L022017,saha2023harnessing,campaioli2023colloquium}.~Extensive studies have focused on the performance of QBs in terms of their charging power and stored energy from the perspective of quantum thermodynamics.~One can highlight that the concept of a crucial performance indicator for QBs, known as ergotropy, which describes the maximum extractable energy, was introduced by Allahverdyan, Balian, and Nieuwenhuizen~\cite{allahverdyan2004maximal}.~Very recent research indicates that coupling a QB and a charger to a specific waveguide, such as a rectangular hollow metal waveguide, facilitates efficient remote charging of the QB but inevitably results in low stored energy and diminished ergotropy~\cite{PhysRevLett.132.090401,PhysRevLett.127.083602,song2017dissipation}.
-So, a related challenge is whether a configuration exists that can effectively enhance the stored energy and the ergotropy of QBs.
-Inspired by the advantage of topological waveguide QED~\cite{PhysRevApplied.15.044041,bello2019unconventional,PhysRevLett.131.073602}, we have proposed a scheme in this work that enhances the stored energy and the ergotropy by coupling TLSs with topological waveguide baths to fully overcome this challenge.
+From an engineering perspective, QBs offer a practical way to incorporate quantum effects into thermodynamics~\cite{RevModPhys.96.031001,binderthermodynamics2018, southwell2008quantum,PhysRevResearch.4.L022017,saha2023harnessing}.
+Extensive studies have focused on the performance of QBs in terms of their charging power and stored energy~\cite{PhysRevA.109.012204}.
+Notably, the concept of ergotropy—another crucial performance indicator for QBs that describes the maximum extractable energy—was introduced by Allahverdyan, Balian, and Nieuwenhuizen~\cite{allahverdyan2004maximal}.~Recent research indicates that coupling a quantum charger and a QB to a reservoir, such as a rectangular hollow metal waveguide, facilitates efficient remote charging of the QB but inevitably results in low stored energy and diminished ergotropy~\cite{PhysRevLett.132.090401,PhysRevLett.127.083602,song2017dissipation}.
+A related challenge is whether a structured reservoir exists that can effectively enhance the stored energy and the ergotropy of QBs.
+Inspired by the advantages of topological baths~\cite{PhysRevLett.61.2015, RevModPhys.90.015001, PhysRevApplied.15.044041,bello2019unconventional,PhysRevLett.131.073602,tian2024powerlawexponentialinteractioninducedquantum} and building on recent experimental advancements~\cite{lu2014topological,RevModPhys.91.015006,PhysRevX.6.041043,10.1093/acprof:oso/9780198509141.001.0001,RevModPhys.87.347,RevModPhys.90.031002,doi:10.1126/science.aaq0327,PhysRevLett.64.2418,liu2017quantum,PhysRevX.11.011015,PhysRevX.9.011021,lodahl2017chiral,mirhosseini2018superconducting,PhysRevX.11.041043,gu2017microwave}, we have proposed a scheme in this work that enhances the stored energy and the ergotropy by coupling two-level systems (TLSs) with topological photonic waveguide to fully overcome this challenge.
+Towards implementing QB in practical applications, another natural obstacle is environment-induced decoherence caused by inevitable dissipation, which in general, decreases the performance of the QB, such as the energy loss and aging of QB~\cite{PhysRevApplied.20.044073,PhysRevA.100.043833,PhysRevE.104.054117,PhysRevE.104.064143,PhysRevApplied.21.044048,carrega2020dissipative}.\!\!\!
+Recently, the study of QB dynamics in the presence of an environment has attracted a deal of attention, and several schemes have been proposed to mitigate the effects of decoherence, including feedback control~\cite{PhysRevE.106.014138}, exploiting non-Markovian effects~\cite{PhysRevLett.122.210601,kamin2020non}, Floquet engineering~\cite{PhysRevA.102.060201}, frequency modulation~\cite{hadipour2025amplifiedquantumbatterydynamical}, etc. However, does a configuration exist that can completely isolate the QB from the effects of dissipation?
+Our work offers a substantial answer.
+We have discovered that directly coupling the quantum charger and QB enables the performance of the QB to resist decoherence, stemming from the presence of a dark state and vacancy-like dressed bound state.